mattermost/mattermost/doc/process/overview.md

 Feedback from the Mattermost community comes from a range of systems, which are monitored using automation by the core team and key contributors in their Mattermost team site.
 Systems include:

-### General Forum

-A general, peer-to-peer discussion forum with topics organized by category for general questions, trouble shooting, design feedback requests, and FAQs.
-Monitored and moderated by core team, which is also active on the forum.

-Read more about the [General Forum](https://forum.mattermost.org/t/welcome-to-mattermost-community-discussion/8).

 ###  Feature Idea Forum

 A forum for filing, upvoting and discussing feature ideas.
 Reviewed monthly by the core team as part of the planning process for new releases.